haptork/csaransh/README.md

 - Make a new directory `_build` or any other name.
 Go to this directory and run `cmake ..`.
 - If on Unix based systems like Linux / Mac run `make`.
 If using Visual Studio on Windows, load the project / solution.

 After building the application the executable `csaransh_pp` can be found in the `_build` directory.
 This is the main post-processor for processing xyz files.
 You can run `make install` to add it to the system path.
+You can run the tests using `csaransh_pp_test` application in the `_build` directory.

-- run `pip install -r requirements.txt` from the csaransh-pp directory to install python dependencies.
+- run `conda env create -f environment.yml` and `conda activate csaransh` if you are using conda, or you can use `pip install -r requirements.txt` from the csaransh-pp directory to install python dependencies.

 ### Installing Server.